BTG Pactual denies hostile bid for Hypermarcas

-SAO PAULO, Jan 11 BTG Pactual [BTGP.UL], Brazil's largest independent securities firm, on Wednesday said it had no plans to make an unsolicited bid for Hypermarcas (HYPE3.SA), denying media reports suggesting growing interest from the banking powerhouse in the struggling consumer goods maker
+SAO PAULO BTG Pactual BTGP.UL, Brazil's largest independent securities firm, on Wednesday said it had no plans to make an unsolicited bid for Hypermarcas (HYPE3.SA), denying media reports suggesting growing interest from the banking powerhouse in the struggling consumer goods maker

 Sao Paulo-based BTG Pactual said in a statement that none of the investment funds it controls currently has more than a 5 percent stake in Hypermarcas, adding that "hostile practices are contrary to its investment policies."